Mean: A calculation of adding up all of the numbers in a set field and dividing the result by how many numbers were on the list.

 - evaluates job roles and pay grades as necessary to ensure a fair structure.

 Sands Heritage Ltd. is therefore confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work.
-Rather its gender pay gap, especially regarding the payment of bonuses, is the result of the roles in which men and women work within the organisation and the pay that these roles attract.
+Rather its gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.

 Across the UK economy as a whole, men are more likely than women to be in senior roles (especially very senior roles at the top of organisations), while women are more likely than men to be in front-line roles at the lower end of the organisation.
-In addition, men are more likely to be in technical and engineering roles, which attract higher potential for bonus payments than other roles at similar levels of seniority.
+In addition, men are more likely to be in technical and IT-related roles, which attract higher rates of pay than other roles at similar levels of seniority.
 Women are also more likely than men to have had breaks from work that have affected their career progression, for example to bring up children.
 They are also more likely to work part time, and many of the jobs that are available across the UK on a part-time basis are relatively low paid.
-As a business, Sands Heritage Ltd. would look to address these areas in the coming years to encourage a reversal in these trends.

 This can be seen above in the table depicting pay quartiles by gender.
-This shows Sands Heritage Ltd.'s workforce divided into four equal-sized groups based on hourly pay rates, with Band A including the lowest-paid of employees (the lower quartile) and Band D covering the highest-paid (the upper quartile).
+This shows Sands Heritage Ltd.'s workforce divided into four equal-sized groups based on hourly pay rates, with Band A including the lowest-paid 25% of employees (the lower quartile) and Band D covering the highest-paid 25% (the upper quartile).
 In order for there to be no gender pay gap, there would need to be an equal ratio of men to women in each Band.
-However, within Sands Heritage Ltd., 71% of the employees in Band A are women and 39% men.
-The percentage of male employees increases throughout the remaining Bands up to 62% in Band D.
+However, within Sands Heritage Ltd., 55% of the employees in Band A are women and 45% men (compared to 71% and 39% respectively in 2018).
+The percentage of male employees is similar in Band B (at 42%) but increases throughout the remaining Bands, 58% in Band C and 59% in Band D.

 How does Sands Heritage Ltd.'s gender pay gap compare with that of other organisations?

-All organisations will have a gender pay gap, and we are pleased to be able to say that Sands Heritage Ltd.'s gap compares favourably with that of other organisations, including those within our industry.
+The vast majority of organisations have a gender pay gap, and we are pleased to be able to say that Sands Heritage Ltd.'s gap compares favourably with that of other organisations, including those within our industry.

-The mean gender pay gap for the whole economy (according to the October 2018 Office for National Statistics (ONS) Gender pay gap in the UK: 2018 report) is 17.9%, while in the leisure industry it is 5.2%.
-At 4.7%, Sands Heritage Ltd.'s mean gender pay gap is therefore significantly lower than both that for the whole economy and that for our sector.
+The mean gender pay gap for the whole economy (according to the October 2019 Office for National Statistics (ONS) survey on Gender pay gap in the UK: 2019) is 16.2% in favour of men, while in the leisure industry it is 14.0%.
+At 9.2% in favour of women, Sands Heritage Ltd.'s mean gender pay gap is, therefore, reverse of both the whole economy and that for our sector whilst showing a positive figure in comparison.

-The median gender pay gap for the whole economy (according to the November 2018 ONS ASHE figures) is 17.1%, while in the leisure sector it is 5.2%.
-At 0%, Sands Heritage Ltd.'s median gender pay gap is therefore significantly lower than both that for the whole economy and that for our sector.
+The median gender pay gap for the whole economy (according to the October 2019 Office for National Statistics (ONS) survey on Gender pay gap in the UK: 2019) is 17.3%, while in the leisure sector it is 9.8%.
+At 0.2%, Sands Heritage Ltd.'s median gender pay gap is, therefore, significantly lower than both that for the whole economy and that for our sector and very close to gender pay parity.

 Comparison with other organisations